Amaterus1125/Enroot/INSTRUCTIONS/Package_009_Ncurses.md

 ```

 Confirmed output: `libncursesw.so.6`, `libncursesw.so.6.6`, and the dev symlink `libncursesw.so` all landed in `$LFS/usr/lib`.
 1861 terminfo entries installed.
 Clean finish.
+## Known note — built as `libncursesw`, not `libncurses`

+This is the wide-character/unicode variant, not the plain name.
+Some later packages expect the plain `libncurses` name — if that comes up, it's a simple symlink fix, not a real problem.
+Flagging now so it's not confusing if it surfaces in a future package's configure step.

+## Commit checkpoint